Knowing when hard work is paying off can be an arduous process. It is going to require you to ask some hard questions and do a little introspection.

 You can even record a video of yourself to know where you are starting from.
 Now don’t take it and post it in front of your computer or exercise bike.

 Instead, put it away.
-Perhaps on the back of it, write down where you want to be when you look at this again.
+Perhaps on the back of it, write where you want to be when you look at this again.

 Depending on how long you want to work at it, set a target, a month, maybe two, and go work on it.
 Set a calendar alarm to alert you when it’s time to check your snapshot.

 Set a schedule, do something, make something, create something.
 When that time is up, pull out the photo and look back at where you were – has the hard work paid off?
-Are you where you want to be?
-Still not there?
-Then get back to work.

-But what about gains?
 Because this is key; life is not all or nothing, it is about gains, progress, and growth.
-For instance: I’ve been trying to improve my sketching skills for the past few years.
+For instance, I’ve been trying to improve my sketching skills for the past few years.

-But despite trying to do 30 minutes a day (sometimes I do, sometimes I don’t), there are days when I think my work is never going to get anywhere.
+But despite trying to do 30 minutes a day (sometimes I do, sometimes I don’t), there are days when I think my work will get nowhere.
 That it’s never going to make sense, never going to look how I want it to.

 I’m in that erstwhile role of craptivity where nothing is working or makes sense.
 But I keep pushing on.

 It takes longer than you think – at work, in life, everything – it always takes longer than you think.
 But it doesn’t mean that we shouldn’t give it our all, or that we shouldn’t keep going.

 Did you think your hard work has already paid off?
 Why or why not?